 Free Times’ Music Crawl is back for a second-straight year after ending a six-year hiatus in November.
-And you’d be right in intuiting that we’re chomping at the bit to do it again: The event returns on Sept.
-20, little more than 10 months since our last outing.

 As we did last year, we rallied a committee of folks attuned to the local music scene — including representatives from WXRY, SceneSC, Girls Block, Mo’ Betta Soul, The Space Hall, #ColumbiaRules, and But I’m Not a Critic Though.
 They gave their input on who we should book — more than three-fourths of the bill lines up with their recommendations — and we asked their advice on what we should change and how Music Crawl should look.